 - Aer Lingus Visa Signature Card

-So, if you’re someone who has opened 5 or more credit cards in the last 24 months from ANY bank and you apply for one of the cards listed above, you should be approved as long as your financial history is solid and your credit score is good to excellent.
+So, if you’re someone who has opened 5 or more credit cards in the last 24 months from ANY bank and you apply for one of the cards listed above, you will be denied no matter how stellar your financial history is or what your credit score is.

-However, all credit cards except for business credit cards add to your overall 5/24 count.
+In addition, all credit cards, except for most business credit cards, will add to your overall 5/24 count.

 Let’s say you’ve applied for 2 personal credit cards from ANY bank in the last 24 months.
 Chase sees you as 2/24.
-Then, you decide to apply for the Hyatt Credit Card.
-Again assuming all is good to excellent with your credit and financials, you’d be approved.
+Then, you decide to apply for (another) Chase personal credit card, like the Hyatt Credit Card.
+Assuming all is good to excellent with your credit and financials, you’d be approved.

-Chase won’t consider their 5/24 rule in approving you but you’ll now be considered 3/24.
-You’d have 1 less “slot” for Chase cards like the Sapphire Reserve or United MileagePlus Explorer which are subject to 5/24 enforcement.
+Chase will consider their 5/24 rule in approving you and you’ll now be considered 3/24, assuming you’re approved.
+You’d have 1 less “slot” for valuable Chase travel rewards credit cards.

 However, let’s say you’re someone who’s 4/24 and applies for the Chase Business Ink Preferred.
 Your application will be subject to 5/24 which would get the all clear at 4/24.
 But because it’s a business card, the Chase Ink Preferred won’t add to your 5/24 count.
 After being approved, Chase will still think of you as 4/24.